 Big Rock is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Big Rock is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Big Rock who work in business and financial occupations (72.09%), teaching (27.91%), and office and administrative support (0.00%).

-Big Rock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Big Rock does not have a public transit system used by locals to get to and from work.

 The per capita income in Big Rock in 2022 was $19,011, which is low income relative to Virginia and the nation.
 This equates to an annual income of $76,044 for a family of four.